4admin2root/my_tcpconn/README.md

  ### client install

- /ansible/README.md
+ linux : /ansible/README.md

- you can also run it in windows
+ you can also run it in windows but without ansible playbook

  ### view topo.html ant chord.html